dagmawigezahegn/STIMS/docs/SYSTEM_OVERVIEW.md

 ---

-## Conclusion
+## 🎯 Conclusion
-STIMS is a robust and scalable system designed to streamline the management of student, teacher, and course-related data.
-Its modular architecture, secure authentication, and comprehensive reporting features make it ideal for educational institutions.
+STIMS is a **robust and scalable system** designed to streamline the management of student, teacher, and course-related data.
+Its **modular architecture**, **secure authentication**, and **comprehensive reporting features** make it ideal for educational institutions.
 Default values for roles (Super Admin, Admin) and programs (Undergraduate, Graduate) ensure smooth setup but cannot be modified, as the core logic depends on them.
 However, departments can be added or customized, providing flexibility while maintaining system stability.

+---